 Record Registration with Online Marketplace Platforms

 Certain online marketplaces allow trademark registrations to be recorded in their own private brand registries, such as Amazon.com’s Amazon Brand Registry and Wal-Mart’s Walmart Brand Portal.
 The policies and procedures for such registries vary by platform.
-They typically require having a granted registration.
+They typically require having a granted registration on the Principal Register.
 Generally speaking, recording in such private registries can assist in blocking the appearance of counterfeit and infringing goods (sometimes automatically) and can also help reduce the risk that your own brand and associated goods will be blocked by the platform.

 Proactively Monitor the Commercial Market

 Proactively monitor both online and offline markets for potentially problematic activities by others that implicate your mark.
 Aside from CBP recordation (see above), the U.S. government will not monitor private trademark rights, which is left to the mark holder.
 Monitoring can involve visiting stores, reviewing advertising media and publications, following competitor activities, and periodic online and/or trademark database searches.